laurentperrinet/laurentperrinet.github.io/content/publication/montagnini-07/index.md

----
-abstract: The quality of the representation of an object's motion is limited by the noise in the sensory input as well as by an intrinsic ambiguity due to the spatial limitation of the visual motion analyzers (aperture problem).
+---abstract: The quality of the representation of an object's motion is limited by the noise in the sensory input as well as by an intrinsic ambiguity due to the spatial limitation of the visual motion analyzers (aperture problem).
 Perceptual and oculomotor data demonstrate that motion processing of extended ob jects is initially dominated